 The Office of Internal Audit was created in 2011, and reports directly to the Audit and Finance Committee.
 This reporting structure was established to ensure that the Office of Internal Audit remains independent of District Management.
 Independence is essential to ensure that audit results are objective, and are communicated directly to the School Board.

 The Office of Internal Audit provides recommendations only, and does not have any authority to implement operational policies or procedures on behalf of the District.
 Upon completion of an audit, the results are communicated to the Audit and Finance Committee, which ensures full transparency of the internal audit function.
 In 2014, the Office expanded to become the Office of Internal Audit and Ethics.

 One of the ongoing responsibilities of the Board of Directors is to establish policies that guide the operation of the School District.
-Learn more about the current policy work underway.
+Visit our SPS Polices and Procedures pages.

 Current Board Goals

 - Budget Monitoring – Implement an annual budget monitoring system by adopting a budget that is aligned to the district’s strategic plan, meeting all annual commitments, enhanced Director understanding and review, and employing proactive systems to prevent or adhere to audit corrective action plans, when necessary.

 - Community and Family Engagement – Increase engagement with underrepresented groups and community members, including families with language and other communication barriers, by gathering their input, sharing information, and creating venues for constructive dialogue.